MLanguage/mlang/README.md

 Please note that the copyright of this code is owned by Inria; by contributing, you disclaim all copyright interests in favor of Inria.

+Don't format to use `make format` before you commit to ensure a uniform style.

 ## Formal semantics

 The `formal_semantics` folder contains two separate formalizations for the core of the